 It’s a bit like having your hands in too many pots – you’ll end up pulling in different directions and achieving poor results.

 5. Overestimating your abilities

-This is a common mistake that applies especially to novice players that are becoming more confident in their gameplay.
+This is a common mistake that applies especially to novice players who are becoming more confident in their gameplay.
 Understanding the basics of poker and improving your strategy along the way is great, but don’t let that fool you into punching above your weight!

-Don’t be pressured by anyone – including yourself – to play against opponents that are way above your league.
+Don’t be pressured by anyone – including yourself – to play against opponents who are way above your league.
 This is the fastest way to lose all your chips.
 Overestimating your abilities and pitting yourself against far more experienced players will always affect your chances of succeeding at poker.

 6. Failing to fold when you should

 Regardless of what game you’re playing, the last thing anyone likes to do is accept defeat.
 For many, that’s what folding means, right?
 However, that’s not entirely true.
 Folding when you should means you’re aware of the odds against you and your realistic chances of winning.

 While poker is a highly competitive game and may feel like the survival of the fittest, sometimes folding is the best thing to do!
 Avoid committing to a hand that’s not promising simply because you don’t want to be seen as “weak” or “the one that gave up.”

 Poker isn’t like a game of sports, where bowing out may be seen as accepting defeat.
 On the contrary, folding at the most opportune time indicates that you are well aware of the direction the game is going in and that you’re strategic enough to avoid losing.

 7. Playing for too long